 - Risky when you live with pets

-It’s expected that anybody wanting to build a gaming PC in a full tower case will almost always go for flagship, high-performance parts that need the best cooling to run at optimal conditions.
+It’s expected that anybody wanting to build a gaming PC would want the best full tower gaming case to supplement all the high-performance parts that need the best cooling to run at optimal conditions.
 This is where cases like the Cooler Master H500P MasterCase Mesh shine, which boasts an ultra-breathable design thanks to its mesh-type front panel.
 As such, the front panel comes preinstalled with two massive 200 mm fans out of the box to supply cool and fresh air to heat-generating components.

 As for water cooling capabilities, the Cooler Master H500P MasterCase Mesh supports radiators of up to 360 mm in length for the front and top panels, while the rear can accept a single 140 mm radiator.
 While this isn’t on par with other cases that support up to 420 mm radiators, this chassis makes up for it with sheer airflow performance.
 Storage is on the low side, however, accommodating only two 2.5/3.5-inch HDDs and five SSDs.
 This is to avoid any obstructions that drive cages may pose, as they are usually positioned by the front panel, which is clearly not the case here.

 Building inside the Cooler Master H500P MasterCase Mesh is hassle-free thanks to the cable management covers that tuck away your wiring mess without posing a threat to system performance.
 It also comes with a built-in vertical graphics card mount, with two additional rear PCIe slots allowing you to show off the RGB lighting and gaming design of its fan shroud.
 Top it off with a subtle gray-tinted tempered glass side panel, and you’re set to show the world your dream rig’s aesthetic swag.